Henry O'Farrell: Recovery of Prince Alfred

 Prince Alfred soon recovered, and returned home in early April 1868.
 On 24 March, the New South Wales Legislative Assembly voted to erect a memorial building.
 In order "to raise a permanent and substantial monument in testimony of the heartfelt gratitude of the community at the recovery of HRH".
 It was to be the Prince Alfred Hospital.
 Queen Victoria permitted the use of the term "Royal", so the memorial building was the Royal Prince Alfred Hospital.
 It was built using funds raised by public subscription, and is today an important hospital in New South Wales.

 Sir Henry Parkes, a Minister in the colonial government, and future Premier of New South Wales, stirred up persecution of Irish Catholics in the colony after O'Farrell's attack.
 Parkes claimed that the mad killer's initial claims of being Fenian were true and that there were extensive Fenian conspiracies at work.
-When Canadian politician and anti-Fenian D'Arcy McGee was killed by a Fenian on 7 April, the excitement increased.
+When Canadian politician and anti-Fenian D'Arcy McGee was killed by another alleged Fenian on 7 April, the excitement increased.
 Soon the excitement died down, and the public began questioning Parkes' unsupported claims.
 These became an embarrassment, and he resigned as a Minister in September.

 In popular culture

 The event was dramatised in the play Duke of Edinburgh Assassinated or The Vindication of Henry Parkes.

+Henry Parkes' response to the crime was also satirised in the 1868 stage play The New Crime.